 I have TDM As well.
 I was diagnosed back in 98 or so.
 There is nothing you can do to stop the progression at all.
 I have learned to live with it.
 I have been seeing one of the worlds leading cornea surgions and monitored here.
 There are some types of sterioids I can take but usually inflame it more.
 I find when in a (flare up) red eyes burning and the feeling like something is in your eye sleep calms it down a little.
 The progression with my condition has been fast and painful.
 I am very close to loosing my drivers license.
 Over the years I have perforated 3 times.
 It has been a pain however there is more to this disease than meets the eye.
 This is an autoammune disease.
 Do some reserch on you family backgrounds.
 Is there M.S. or Rhumatoide Artheritis or Lupis in your family.
 Terrien's can be just a symptom of something more going on in your body.
 Me personally My mothers side of the family is just littered with these conditions.

 I have been exhibiting other symptoms now over the course of a couple of years and have been fighting with doctors to get checked for these conditions.
 Test for Lupis came back negative as well as Rhumatoid Arthritis but the real fight was getting in to the MS clinic for a MRI as my sypmtoms resemble MS. This should happen this month.
 Something to think about.
-If you would like to chat add me on Face book under Cory Ziegler or any of you.

 I am a 32 year old female suffering from TMD also I was diagnosed at the age of 26 though started seeing specialist from the age of 21 I have flare ups constantly and the condition is in both eyes, I suffer from arthritis although it only shows mildly in my bloods and is not always present in my bloods.
 I have also been told to wait for surgery although I have lost my eye sight in my left eye and my vision in my right id also deterating in my right eye.
 My focus continually changes glasses haven't helped.
 My I am looking at setting up a group on facebook if u are interested in joining please message me I will being calling it Terriens Marginal Degeration support.